Coronavirus: India pins its hopes on vaccines to stop COVID case surge | DW | 06.04.2021

 India is experiencing a record-breaking rise in new coronavirus cases as health authorities scramble to step up a nationwide vaccination campaign.

-India on Sunday registered more than 100,000 new COVID cases in 24 hours for the first time since the pandemic began, as a new wave of infections threatens to overwhelm the country's health care system.
+On Sunday, India registered more than 100,000 new COVID cases in 24 hours for the first time since the pandemic began, as a new wave of infections threatens to overwhelm the health care system.

 Sunday's spike makes India the only country besides the United States to record a six-digit number of new COVID cases in a 24-hour period.